mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 </details>

+### Analysis 3
-3. People Operation team wants to know the age of each employee when they first join the company and their current manager.
+People Operation team wants to know the age of each employee when they first join the company and their current manager.
 We are tasked to provide them with a list of all employees including:

 A. Full name
 B. Job title